pymor/pymor/docs/source/technical_overview.rst

-are projected onto the reduced basis space whereas the structure of the problem (i.e. the type of |Model| containing the operators) stays the same. pyMOR reflects this fact by offering with :meth:`~pymor.algorithms.projection.project` generic algorithms which can be used to RB-project any model available to pyMOR.
+are projected onto the reduced basis space whereas the structure of the problem (i.e. the type of |Model| containing the operators) stays the same. pyMOR reflects this fact by offering with :meth:`~pymor.algorithms.projection.project` generic algorithms which can be used to RB-project any |Operator| available to pyMOR.

 In addition to the projection of the |Model|, reductors may also assemble efficient offline-online decomposed a posterior error estimates (available via the